callumflack/iremono/README.md

 /* Iremono */
 @import "iremono/index.css";

-/* Theme it how ever you wish */
+/* Theme your website… */
 @import "./theme/button.css";
 ```

 4. Finally, this postcss library makes use of `postcss-mixins`, `postcss-easy-import` and `postcss-preset-env`.
-I like managing their config with a `postcss.config.js` file, an example of which is provided.
+I like managing their config with a `postcss.config.js` file, an example of which is provided in this repo.

-## Some form of documentation will be done in time
+## Documentation

-Suffice to say, no docs at the moment.
+Some form of documentation will be done in time.
+Suffice to say, no docs at the moment. the best way to check it out is to download it and have a play 🤣.
 I will, however, list a few techniques:

 1. Responsive typography using ems against a body font-size in rems, whose value is updated at media queries.
 2. Updating the value of css custom properties in media queries.
 Too much fun not to do.
-3. This means I can manage white space repsonsively with a single css class that holds a single custom variable.
-No enormous classes full of the same list of media queries everywhere.
+3. Updating custom properties in media queries means I can manage things like white space responsively with a single css class that holds a single custom variable.
+No enormous classes full of the same list of media queries over and over.
 4. The most used utilities are name-spaced with their type's initial letter.
 For example, width classes start with `n-`.
 Not every utility is namespaced this way as I find it too hard to remember them all.

 ## What does Iremono mean?

 Iremono means "vessel" or "container" in Japanese.
-I don't speak Japanese, but I cam across it serendipitously and I liked how it incorporates the word "mono".
+I don't speak Japanese, but I came across it serendipitously and I liked how it incorporates the word "mono".
 I wanted to create a standalone set of CSS patterns I could just drop in to any project.
-So in my naive dot-connecting, a "mono vessel" sounded right.
+So in my naive dot-connecting way, a "mono vessel" sounded right.
 The name has stuck for some time.